scottcrossen/HashAttack/README.md

 ### Description

 A comparison of compute times for collision and pre-image hash attacks.
-A docker-build system is included for cross-platform development and isolation.
-It also faciliates the rebuilding process whenever a change is made to source files.

 ### Contributors